XingyanLiu/CAME/README.md

 enables the identification of the unresolved cell states in the query data.

-Besides, CAME gives the aligned cell and gene embeddings across species, which facilitates low-dimensional visualization and joint gene module extraction.
+Besides, CAME gives the aligned cell and gene embeddings across species, which facilitates low-dimensional visualization and joint gene-module extraction.

 <img src="docs/_images/Fig1D.png" width="600"/>